ethamCS/TravelSite/reports/checklist.md

 * Do formal and actual parameter types match?
 * Are the parameters in the right order?
 * Do all components use a consistent model for shared memory structure?
+* Are all props being passed?
+* Are all imports and hooks being used?

 ### Storage faults
 * If a linked structure is modified, have all links been correctly diagnosed?